WordPress/wporg-support-guidelines/faq.md

 You can report the post by using the "Report" button found on the sidebar of every forum post.
 That alerts the moderators that their attention is needed.

 Please don't abuse this.
-It's meant for issues in that post only, not general personal issues.
+It's meant for issues in that post only, not for general personal issues.

 ## Someone posted lies about me/my plugin/theme.
 Will you delete/edit the post?